parkverdict

 Trail Of Tears National Historic Trail

-Sand dunes covered with shrubs and grasses 55WORTH IT NPS Photo
+Sand dunes covered with shrubs and grasses 55GOOD RANGE NPS Photo

 National Seashore · GA